George Hoellering: Career

 Hoellering became a director of the Academy Cinema in London's Oxford Street where Elsie Cohen was the manager.
 From 1944 until his death in 1980 he was the manager and part-owner.

-In the Summer of 1940 the British authorities arrested and interned all "enemy aliens", including Hoellering, and transported them for several months to the Isle of Man.
+In the summer of 1940, the British authorities arrested and interned all "enemy aliens", including Hoellering, and transported them for several months to the Isle of Man.
 In the camp there he wrote, organised and directed an amateur theatre production, a musical called "What a Life!"
 The music, mostly written by fellow inmate Hans Gál, was also played by inmates.
 During the war years, Hoellering directed several wartime propaganda shorts for different ministries, and Message from Canterbury (1944), a documentary made with the close cooperation of Archbishop William Temple.

 His 1950 film, Shapes and Forms is considered to be the first appearance of the Institute of Contemporary Arts (ICA) on film.

 He worked for several years on the film version of T.S.Eliot's Murder in the Cathedral, which won two prizes (Best Art Direction and Best Film in Costume) at the Venice International Film Festival, 1951.

+Hoellering was appointed to the Board of Governors of the British Film Institute by Harold Wilson's government.